-Within the Academic Platform of KidsFoundation, behavioural scientists work together to professionalise the practice of childcare.
+Within the Academic Platform of KidsFoundation, academically educated pedagogues, psychologists and educationalists work together to professionalise the practice of childcare.
 Who is involved in this beautiful mission?
-Get to know the scientists of KidsFoundation.
+Get to know these colleagues.

 ‘Childcare is of great value for the development of children, in terms of motor, cognitive, socio-emotional and moral aspects.’